 Signing an endorsement helps professional basketball players earn tons of money.
 They get paid for appearing in advertisements and other promotional materials.
 These players sell various products, including clothing, shoes, and food.
 Athletes often earn more money from endorsement deals than from playing the game.
 People love to buy, use, and eat the same stuff as their favorite sportsmen.
-Well, that’s not the only way to follow your favorite player.
-Fans may uncover NCAAB odds games and place a risk-free wager on their favorite players.

 Over the years, athletes have signed some very lucrative endorsement deals.
 Connecting with top athletes and developing mutually beneficial business connections has proven to be a common strategy for several businesses.
 Some of the biggest endorsement deals in the industry go to the top NBA players.
 While some players have to work hard to get to that position, others are lucky enough to have a contract in place before they even play a game.

 Five Biggest Endorsement Deals in the History of Pro-Basketball

 LeBron James was one of the best basketball recruits in the country, and he decided to forego college and instead become pro.
 It wasn’t long before the Cleveland Cavaliers picked him up and sent him to another club in the state of Ohio.
 Fans went berserk when he returned.
 James was instrumental in helping Cleveland win the NBA title.
 The biggest agreement he ever signed was with the shoe company Nike, but he had a few endorsement deals struck throughout the years.
 James makes more than $50 million every year.